hpcaitech/Open-Sora/README.md

 | 16×512×512 | 20K HQ | 20k         | 2×64       | 35              |     |
 | 64×512×512 | 50K HQ |             | 4×64       |                 |     |

 Our model's weight is partially initialized from [PixArt-α](https://github.com/PixArt-alpha/PixArt-alpha).
 The number of parameters is 724M.
-More information about training can be found in [report_v1.md](/docs/report_v1.md).
+More information about training can be found in our **[report](/docs/report_v1.md)**.
 More about dataset can be found in [dataset.md](/docs/dataset.md).

 **LIMITATION**: Our model is trained on a limited budget.
-The quality and text alignment are not strong.
-The model performs badly especially on generating human activities and cannot follow detailed instructions.
+The quality and text alignment is relatively poor.
+The model performs badly especially on generating human beings and cannot follow detailed instructions.
 We are working on improving the quality and text alignment.

 ## Inference